The ETF invests in stocks from developed and emerging markets that display a combination of factors that can result in lower portfolio volatility.

 Factor investing is inherently active because it involves making a decision to tilt a portfolio away from market-cap weightings.
 Even so, many investments that target factors do so by passively tracking an index.
 Our portfolio managers aren't tied to an index.
 They have the flexibility to add or reduce positions as needed to maintain continual, dynamic exposure to the desired factors, even as markets and stocks change through time.

-Our factor ETFs have annual management expense ratios (MERs) ranging from 0.40% to 0.42%.2 This compares favourably with the industry average MER of 0.95% for actively managed mutual funds and 0.61% for actively managed ETFs.3
+Our factor ETFs have annual management expense ratios (MERs) of 0.40%.2 This compares favourably with the industry average MER of 0.73% for actively managed mutual funds3 and 0.61% for actively managed ETFs.4

 Our ETFs invest globally because the factors we target have been shown to work globally.
 A global equity portfolio also helps diversify risk while increasing investment capacity and liquidity.

-2 The MERs are the audited MERs as of March 31, 2017, including waivers and absorptions, and are expressed as an annualized percentage of the daily average net asset value.
-The MERs would have been 0.42% without any absorptions or waivers.
+2 The management expense ratio (MER) is the MER as of March 31, 2019, including waivers and absorptions and is expressed as an annualized percentage of the daily average net asset value.
+The MER would have been 0.41% for VVO, VLQ, VMO and 0.40% for VVL, without any absorptions or waivers.
 Vanguard Investments Canada Inc. expects to continue absorbing or waiving certain fees indefinitely but may, in its discretion, discontinue this practice at any time.